Is It a Crime to Open Someone Else’s Mail in Nevada?

 Mail theft and mail tampering are serious federal crimes that carry stiff fines and prison sentences.
 Our knowledgeable lawyers defend clients in Nevada and federal court on charges of mail tampering, identity theft, possession of stolen property and related charges.

-To schedule your free consultation, fill out the form on this page or call us at 702-DEFENSE (702 333-3673).
+To schedule your free consultation, fill out the form on this page or call us.
 One of our Las Vegas or Reno defense attorneys will get back to you promptly to discuss the best defense to your Nevada mail theft or mail tampering charges.

 To learn about mail-related offenses in California, please see our page on California mail theft.